ENSE374-F23/group5_proj/README.md

 - [Final Solution]()  -- [Demonstration video]()
 #### Components

-The components used in our application are:
+The components of our final design are:

 - User interface component: This is the front-end component that users interact with.
 It’s designed to be user-friendly and intuitive, providing features like task input, calendar view.
 - Database: This component stores all the user data including their tasks, deadlines and more.
 - Authentication System: This component manages user accounts, including registration, login, and password management.
+- Server: This is the back-end component that processes user requests, interacts with the database, and sends responses back to the UI.

 Final design: [Components]()